 Where ReadySMS fits instead

 ReadySMS is not a phone system.
-It's a messaging platform — bulk SMS, two-way conversations, contact management, templates, and a built-in power dialer — that sits as a thin layer over carrier infrastructure.
+It's a messaging platform — bulk SMS, two-way conversations, contact management, and templates — that sits as a thin layer over carrier infrastructure.
 It won't run your front-desk IVR.
-It will send registered 10DLC traffic cheaply, dial out, and handle the compliance plumbing for you.
+It will send registered 10DLC traffic cheaply and handle the compliance plumbing for you.

 The specifics that matter for someone leaving a bundled UCaaS product:

-- 20 free test sends, plus a $25 credit when you submit 10DLC registration, to test deliverability before you commit to volume.
+• free test sends, to test deliverability before you commit to volume.

 A side-by-side on the things buyers actually compare